All Procedures

 Length

-The procedure approximately takes between two to three hours.
+The procedure takes approximately 2 to 3 hours.

 Anesthesia

-General anesthesia or intravenous sedation is commonly used, although local anesthesia can be used for a faster recovery.
+General anesthesia or intravenous sedation is commonly used.
+Local anesthesia may be an option in select cases.

 Inpatient/Outpatient